Decision-making with Speculative Opponent Models: Methodology

-where $\rho_{\theta_i, \psi_i}$ is defined in Equation (\ref{eq4}). \end{proposition} Please refer to Appendix for the details of the proof.
-In general, the policy gradient (\ref{eq7}) and opponent model gradient (\ref{eq8}) both follow the format of policy gradient theorem \citep{sutton1999policy}.
+Based on the Equation (4), we can conclude that the parameters of $\theta_i$ and ${\psi_{ik}}$ are independent.
+Then we can further obtain that Note that $\rho_{\theta_i, \psi_i}$ conditions on $\psi_{ik}$ as shown in Equation (\ref{eq4}).
+Therefore, the operation $\nabla_{\psi_{ik}}\log(\rho_{\theta_i,\psi_i})$ in Equation (\ref{eq8}) enables the gradients to naturally backpropagate to the opponent models.
 This proposition states that OMA can adjust the parameters $\theta_i$ and $\psi_i$ towards maximizing the objective by following the gradient.
-Intuitively speaking, the OMA directly search the optimal policy and reliable opponent models by looking at the agent's objective, which does not require the access to opponents' true information.
-Although it may looks weak to use the objective as the only signal, we will show that the gradient of the objective is already sufficient for training reliable opponent models and thereby good actors.
+Intuitively speaking, the OMA directly searches the optimal policy and reliable opponent models by looking at the agent's objective, which does not require access to opponents' true information.
+Although it may look weak to use the objective as the only learning signal, we will show that the gradient of the objective is already sufficient for training reliable opponent models and thereby good actors.

-\subsection{Centralized distributional critic}
+\subsection{Centralized Distributional Critic}